What is Neurectomy Surgery?

 Prognosis After Neurectomy Surgery

 The success rate of a neurectomy varies.
-Roughly 20% of horses do not completely respond to the surgery at all.
+Roughly 20% of horses do not respond to the surgery.

 The reason is because some small ancillary nerve fibers may not be removed.